Industry catalogues Trends

 • Most of the domestic markets are focused on just one or a few closely connected countries.

-• The listed marketplaces cover a wide range of product categories, from fashion and electronics to home improvement and photography.
+• The listed marketplaces cover many different types of product categories, from fashion and electronics to home improvement and photography.

 • Many of these marketplaces have experienced significant growth in terms of user visits and sales in recent years.